Cecehodges/cecehodges.me/content/posts/lvm-practice.md

     └─xvda1 202:1    0   8G  0 part /
     xvdb    202:16   0   8G  0 disk
 ```

-xvda is our root storage, so we will use xvdb when creating our partitions.
-Here is an example we can use:
+xvda is our root volume, so we will use xvdb when creating our partitions.
+Here are the goals for this configuration:

->* Create a volume group called Office, with a physical extent size of 32M.
+> * Create a volume group called Office, with a physical extent size of 32M.
->* Create a logical volume called IT, within the Office volume group that is 50 extents in size and is formatted as ext4 and mounted at /IT.
+> * Create a logical volume called IT, within the Office volume group that is 50 extents in size and is formatted as ext4 and mounted at /IT.

-First we need to determine the size of our partition.
+First since the request specified extents, we need to determine the size in MB of our partition.

 >* Physical extent size of the Volume Group (VG) x logical volume (LV) extent size + 1 extra extent to account for wiggle room when building partitions.
 > **32M x 50 extents (+1) -> 51 extents = 1632M**

-We will need this for our first partition.
+We will need `1632M` for our first partition.

 Now to create the 1st partition:

 ```
 fdisk /dev/xvdb
 ```

 There will be a welcome message, and then a command line waiting for your next entry.

 ```
 Command (m for help): n
 Partition type: